 Wetumpka Depot History

-In 2019, we are dreaming of our future.
-Our building needs maintenance and renovations for our ever expanding programs.
-We have no doubt that if we work hard to maintain the quality of shows that our audiences have come to love and appreciate, that our future needs will be met.
-Please consider a tax deductible donation to support the Depot Players.
-Thank you for being a part of our history and helping to make us the best little community theatre around!
+Yet there’s work to be done.
+Our beloved building needs maintenance and renovations for our ever-expanding pro- grams.
+We have no doubt that if we work hard to maintain the quality of shows our audiences have come to love and appreciate, our future needs will be met.
+Please consider a tax-deductible donation to support the Depot Players.
+We thank you for being a part of our history and helping to make us the best little community theatre around!

 HELP US BRING

 Your tax-deductible donation helps your community theatre pay royalties and expenses associated with our productions, provide services to people of all ages in our community and allow for scholarships to deserving children for our school productions and camps.
 Your support is appreciated more than you know!
 THANK YOU!!!!!